handlewithcarecollective/operating-agreement/index.md

 ---
 # Feel free to add content and custom Front Matter to this file.
 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults
+#
+# IMORTANT: This file is manually formatted such that each sentence is on its own line.
+# This improves readability when reviewing proposed changes.
+Please maintain this formatting
+# when making changes, and do not automatically format this file.
 ---

 # Handle<br>with Care